 Gene targeting constructs are designed to undergo homologous recombination into a specific locus chosen by the investigator, usually with the aim of disrupting the gene to prevent transcription of a functional mRNA (a knock-out), or mutating the gene (a knock-in).
 There are many ways to design a targeting construct.
 Below are some general considerations:

 - In order to ensure that no protein is made from the targeted gene, construct a targeting vector that will delete as much of the coding sequence as possible.

 - The arms of homology should be cloned from the same strain as the targeted ES cells.
-We recommend targeting to C57BL/6.
+For most projects, we recommend targeting to C57BL/6.